enif77/EFrt/README.md

 B 2@ F.      \ Fetches and prints out the double cell (float) value of the variable B.

 ( 100 cells long array )
 VARIABLE arr            \ Variable for storring the "address" of the first cell of the new array.
-HERE 1+ arr !   \ Getting the first cell address.
+HERE arr !              \ Getting the first cell address.
 100 ALLOT               \ Allocation of the array.
 HERE .
 CR               \ Will print out the index ("address") of the last cell of the new array.
-123 arr @ !     \ Stores 123 to the first cell of the array arr.
+123 arr !               \ Stores 123 to the first cell of the array arr.
-456 arr @ 1+ !  \ Stores 456 to the second cell of the array arr.
+456 arr 1 CELLS + !     \ Stores 456 to the second cell of the array arr.
-arr @ @ .
-CR    \ Gets and prints out the contents of the first cell of the array arr (123). arr @ ?
-CR      \ Shorter version of the previous example. arr @ 1+ ?
+arr @ .
+CR              \ Gets and prints out the contents of the first cell of the array arr (123). arr ?
+CR                \ Shorter version of the previous example. arr 1 CELLS + ?
 CR      \ Gets and prints out the contents of the second cell of the array arr (456).

-( Storing a number on the heap and printing it out ) 123 , HERE @ .
+( Storing a number on the heap and printing it out ) 123 , HERE 1 CELLS - @ .
 CR

 ( Factorial of N - without RECURSE )
 : factorial DUP 0= IF DROP 1 ELSE DUP 1- FACTORIAL * THEN ;